Jack Plate - Plug and Play, Mono / Stereo

 If your amp has a speaker jack for a 4 or a 16 Ohm load, yes, this can be done.
 The first drawing in the "Speaker Z Examples" shows how one would wire a 2 speaker cab with 8 Ohm speakers.
 You and your son would be able to plug each amp into the top left and right jacks when playing together, and when you are playing b yourself, plugging into the 4 or 16 Ohm mono jack will make both speakers run in unison.

 This is a helpful question.
 Does the 4 ohm or 16 ohm jacks work as it is strictly a "pass through" jack at that point?

 3 answers Is there a way to use this product to get a 4x12 speaker cabinet to run all 4 of its 16 ohm speakers at 8 ohms?

 Asked by Anonymous on February 26th, 2016.
-1 person subscribed to this question

 See the wiring diagrams above for reference but generally you can run in either series or parallel when wiring up speakers.
 It's more than likely possible but the labeling may not match.